 Self-employed people who own a limited company might choose to pay themselves in dividends.
-Here’s what you need to know about the dividend tax rate.
+But what is a dividend exactly?

 Paying tax on dividends depends on the income tax band you fall into.